Information

 If you’ve had a Student Loan more than 12 months ago, you'll need to follow a different process.

-You'll get a Student Loan contract which you'll need to return to us with any documents we ask for.
+You'll get a Student Loan contract (Link 20) which you'll need to return to us with any documents (Link 21) we ask for.

 Once we've got everything we need from you, we'll confirm your enrolment details with your education provider.
 You need to be fully enrolled before we can do this.